hclayton1095/DScapstone/report.md

 While accuracy is an important metric, additional methods will be required to understand the model's true ability to make predictions on stock price movements: Precision, Recall, and F-1 Score.
 The results of each metric will then be averaged and weighted to provide an overall evaluation.

-Precision score measures the model’s ability to correctly identify true positives.
-Of all the actual positives, how many were predicted positive?
+Precision score measures the model’s ability to correctly identify true positives. *Of all the cases the model predicted as positive, how many were actually positive?*

 $$
 \text{Precision} = \frac{\text{True Positives}}{\text{True Positives} + \text{False Positives}}